The Science of Strength Training: What Really Works

 Progressive Overload

-To keep making progress in strength and muscle mass, you must gradually increase the stress placed on your body during training.
-This can mean adding weight, increasing reps or sets, or reducing rest periods.
+The principle of progressive overload states that to continue making gains in strength and muscle mass, you must gradually increase the stress placed on your body during exercise.
+This can be accomplished by increasing weight, repetitions, sets, or decreasing rest periods.

 Specificity

-Training adaptations are specific to the stimulus you apply.
-To build maximal strength, heavy loads are essential.
-For muscular endurance, higher reps with moderate weights are more effective.
+Training adaptations are specific to the type of stimulus applied.
+If your goal is to increase maximal strength, your training must include heavy loads.
+If your goal is muscular endurance, higher repetitions with moderate loads are more appropriate.

 Recovery

-Muscle and strength gains happen during recovery—not during the workout itself.
-Adequate rest between sessions is critical.
+Muscle growth and strength gains occur during recovery, not during the workout itself.
+Adequate rest between training sessions is essential for optimal results.

 Evidence-Based Training Variables